[Commander] Talius was stunned.

 All eyes were on Ethan as he traversed the now bloodied plains, jumping over boulders and combatants alike.
-He evaded spells, arrows, and strikes from melee weapons with unprecedented grace.
+He evaded spells, arrows, and strikes from melee weapons, all with unprecedented grace.

 “Is it magic?”

-His body twisted in mid-air as 3 arrows tried to wedge themselves in his thorax and abdominal area.
-The 3 arrows missed and one of them wedged itself in a human warrior fighting to the side.
+His body twisted in mid-air as three arrows tried to wedge themselves in his chest and abdominal area.
+The arrows all missed, and one of them wedged itself in a human warrior fighting to the side.

 “It’s a demon!
 Kill it!”